 In November 2022, the Corporation initiated geophysical and geochemical surveying programs and conducted a project site visit to continue exploration activities, mapping and geologic surveying.
 The envisioned geophysical surveys considered the acquisition of a contiguous 200m coincident loop dB/dt Transient Electromagnetics (TEM) along 500 to 1,000m spaced lines over selected exploration concessions in the OCA Project areas.
 TEM data acquisition was expected to be executed with a 200m square coincident loops.
 A total of approximately 303 TEM contiguously spaced stations were planned along 30 profiles for a total of 60.6 line-km.
 The resistivity data collected by the surveys is expected to provide better understanding of the prospects' lithology, sediments, potential brine signatures, and enhance future geological modeling.

-The geophysical surveying program is expected to be completed in late Q4/22 with data interpretation in early Q1/23.
+In March 2023, the Corporation started the geophysical surveying program is expected to be completed in Q2 with data interpretation in Q3/23.